deanwalker/raigam/README.md

 3. Code Obfuscation needs to be done

-Mcrypt java class is taken from app code base
+Mcrypt java class is taken from app code base.
 Run App.java to vote.

 Hope Raigm will come up with a better voting app.